great-expectations/great_expectations/docs/source/getting_started/cli_init.rst

 Data documentation
 ----------------------------------------------------------

 Expectations and EVR's contain a huge amount of useful information about your data, but they aren't very easy to consume as JSON objects.
 To make them more accessible, Great Expectations provides tools to render Expectations and EVRs to documentation.

 We call this feature "Compile to Docs."

-This approach to documentation has two significant advantages:
+This approach to documentation has two significant advantages.

 First, for engineers, compile to docs makes it possible to automatically keep your documentation in sync with your tests.
 This prevents documentation rot and can save a huge amount of time on otherwise unrewarding document maintenance.

 Second, the ability to translate Expectations back and forth betwen human- and machine-readable formats, opens up many opportunities for domain experts and stakeholdres who aren't engineers to collaborate more closely with engineers on data-driven applications.

+Within the CLI, we compile to documentation as follows:

 .. code-block::